Current Federal Government Decisions

 In the 70′s and 80′s, when we had our last big explosion in solar installations, the subsidies were impressive.
 When both Canada and the US had changes in governments in 80 and 84, those subsidies died and so too did all but a couple of manufacturers in Canada.
 At the time nearly all the manufacturers were Canadian and the technology was home grown as well.
 When we abandoned solar most government support either died or was severely cut.

-There will be some more systems getting certification in the coming months but if all the systems currently on the list for testing are approved, it will only number 14-15 and this is not enough.
-The difficulty in getting a CSA approval and the time needed to do it means that any manufacturer has to be willing to wait for 3-5 years just to get to a level playing field with the other companies.
+The difficulty in getting a CSA approval and the time needed to do it means that any manufacturer has to be willing to wait for 3-5 years just to get to a level playing field with existing companies.
 Other countries do not put as many restrictions on their own industry, but we do.
-With the exception of these few companies, this government would rather see offshore companies (good quality or bad) get a toe hold here than build our own industry.
+It appears that our governments would rather see offshore companies (good quality or bad) get a toehold here than build our own industry.

 So does that mean that government institutions can not use unapproved